 If you’re looking to elevate the hygiene of your education facility, hiring a professional cleaning company like Vanguard may be the answer.
 Cleaning services are an investment in both your premises and the future of those attending it, with well put-together environments helping develop the younger generation into well put-together adults.
 This not only boosts the health and wellbeing of your staff and students, but it also reflects well on Ofsted inspectors and visiting parents, ensuring your school remains the talk of the town.

 Vanguard’s cleaners undergo full Disclosure & Barring Service (DBS) checks, meaning they are more than cleared to work in areas that children frequent.
-On top of this, our training procedures are industry-leading, being accredited by the British Institute of Cleaning Science (BICSc), ensuring our dedicated staff have all the knowledge and skills they need to clean a wide variety of areas and appliances.
+On top of this, our training procedures are industry-leading, being endorsed by the British Institute of Cleaning Science (BICSc), ensuring our dedicated staff have all the knowledge and skills they need to clean a wide variety of areas and appliances.
 Rest assured, our tailored approach will deliver the right cleaning solution for you and your premises.

 To receive an entirely FREE quote from our professional consultants, please reach out at your earliest convenience, and we will be more than happy to help.